TiagoMA90/Portfolio-one/README.md

 - The Logo, Menu and overall Text is readable making use of Orbitron and Manjari fonts.
 - The links work and are correctly assigned to link to a other pages.
 - The Form works and users are required to input their e-mail before sending any feedback.
 The action is set to "#" and the method is set to "get".
 The first and last names are not mandatory and therefore optional.
+- The website was tested in browsers Chrome, Firefox and Edge.
 - The website was tested for responsiveness and its viewports, under bytes.dev:

 https://ui.dev/amiresponsive?url=https://tiagoma90.github.io/Portfolio-one/index.html